Skip to main content

 }

-To achieve this, first we will create a draft copy of the preferences:
+First, create a draft copy of the preferences:

 const preferencesDraft = draft(myRootStore.preferences)